Monmouthshire: National representation

 Monmouthshire elects one member to the UK parliament at Westminster, until 2024 representing the Monmouth constituency.
 Under the 2023 Periodic Review of Westminster constituencies, a new constituency, Monmouthshire, came into effect at the 2024 general election, comprising 88.9% of the previous constituency.
-The seat was won by the Labour Party candidate Catherine Fookes who defeated the incumbent, David T. C. Davies, a Conservative Party politician who had held the previous seat since 2005 and who served as the Secretary of State for Wales in the prior government.
+The seat was won by the Labour Party candidate Catherine Fookes who defeated the incumbent, David TC Davies, a Conservative Party politician who had held the previous seat since 2005 and who served as the Secretary of State for Wales in the prior government.

-Monmouthshire directly elects two members to the Senedd, the Welsh parliament.
-The Monmouth constituency covers most of the county and since May 2021 the directly elected member is Peter Fox, a Conservative Party politician who previously served as the chair of Monmouthshire County Council.
-The western edge of the county, bordering Newport and including the settlements of Magor, Undy, Rogiet and Caldicot, forms part of the Newport East constituency which has John Griffiths of Labour as its member.
+Until 2026, Monmouthshire directly elected two members to the Senedd, the Welsh parliament.
+The Monmouth constituency covered most of the county and since May 2021 the directly elected member was Peter Fox, a Conservative Party politician who previously served as the chair of Monmouthshire County Council.
+The western edge of the county, bordering Newport and including the settlements of Magor, Undy, Rogiet and Caldicot, formed part of the Newport East constituency which had John Griffiths of Labour as its member.
+Monmouth was also one of eight constituencies in the South Wales East electoral region, which elected four additional members, under a partial proportional representation system.

-Monmouth is also one of eight constituencies in the South Wales East electoral region, which elects four additional members, under a partial proportional representation system.
+The 2026 Senedd election, held on 7 May 2026, was contested under new arrangements established by the Senedd Cymru (Members and Elections) Act 2024.
+This saw the creation of sixteen new constituencies across Wales, each electing six Senedd members by proportional representation.
+Monmouthshire was joined with the principal area Torfaen, to form a single constituency, Sir Fynwy Torfaen.
+Of the six members elected, two were from Reform UK, Laura Anne Jones and Stephen Senior; two from Plaid Cymru, Matthew Jones and Donna Cushing; and one each from the Conservative Party, Peter Fox; and the Labour Party, Lynne Neagle.